 About Kristi, Director of Operations

 Kristi, MSW, LISW (Licensed Independent Social Worker) joined MN Pets in 2013.
 Originally from a small town in Wisconsin, Kristi was always surrounded by animals of all kinds.
 Her hope to help those around her led her to earn a Bachelor of Arts in Psychology and a Master’s of Social Work from the University of Minnesota.
 During graduate school, she had the opportunity to combine her love of animals with her love of helping people by training as a social worker at the Veterinary Medical Center.
 There, she was able to grow her passion for helping pet owners navigate difficult medical decisions and support them after losing a pet.
 She now lives in Minneapolis with her Shih Tzu, Piper, and her husband, Steve.
-Outside of work, Kristi is the President and foster parent for a local rescue, and enjoys cooking, traveling, biking and trying new restaurants.
+Outside of work, Kristi is the President and foster parent for a local rescue, and enjoys cooking, traveling, and biking.